BrandonAG/authentication_microservice/README.md

 ## Sending Login POST Requests

-Clients sending POST reqeusts must include the following JSON in the request body to <the_server_address>/login.
+Clients sending POST requests must include the following JSON in the request body to <the_server_address>/login.

 ```
 {